CCGS Tupper: Fate

 The ship was taken out of service in 1997 and used as alongside training ship at CCG Dartmouth Base, renamed 1998-05 until 1999 when she was sold to an American interest and renamed MV Caruso intended for conversion to a yacht.
 The vessel changed owners a couple of times, never leaving Halifax Harbour, changing piers until 11 October 2008 when a large fire broke out aboard Caruso while she was moored, requiring the services of the Royal Canadian Navy's firefighting tugboat CFAV Firebird.
 The blaze was deemed suspicious and partially gutted the vessel.
 In 2011 the hulk was sold for scrap to be broken up in Marie Joseph, a small community in the Eastern Shore region of Nova Scotia.
 The vessel's dismantling was never completed and the hulk became a point of much controversy and concern.
 In January 2021, the Canadian Coast Guard's Environmental Response branch was sent to Marie Joseph to deal with the hulk and the remains of the former tugboat Craig Trans which lay beside it.
 They removed roughly 35000 L fuel oil/water from the hulks.
 In 2022 it was announced R.J.
 MacIsaac Construction were to remove and green recycle the remnants of the vessel.
-Dismantling is scheduled to start at the end of January 2023.
+Dismantling was scheduled to start at the end of January 2023.